Surprising truths about supermarket staples

 Think you know what you’re buying at the supermarket?
 Clever marketing can get the better of us all.

-Many of us are drawn to low-fat, fat-free snacks because they sound like a healthier option.
+Many of us are drawn to low-fat/fat-free snacks because they sound like a healthier option.
 However, these products often contain added sugar or artificial ingredients to make up for the lack of fat and flavour.
 In fact, these marketing halos like "low-fat" can sometimes be a red flag rather than a sign of a healthier snack.
-Fat is an essential nutrient, and many whole foods like avocados, nuts, and seeds are healthy sources of fat that our bodies need for proper function.
-Instead of relying on processed, low-fat alternatives, try focusing on snacks made with whole, natural ingredients—just in moderation, of course!
+Fat is an essential nutrient, and many whole foods like avocados, nuts and seeds are healthy sources of fat that our bodies need for proper function.
+Instead of relying on low-fat snacks, try focusing on snacks made with whole, natural ingredients (like the INDI Gut Bar).

-When we think about fresh vs. frozen fruit/vegetables, we often assume that fresh is always the better choice.
+When we think about fresh vs. frozen fruit and vegetables, we often assume that fresh is always the better choice.
 But surprisingly, frozen fruit and vegetables can sometimes be the superior option, nutritionally speaking.
 Fruit and vegetables are typically frozen shortly after harvest, which means they retain more of their vitamins and nutrients.
-On the other hand, fresh fruit and vegetables can lose some of their nutritional value during transportation, storage, and time spent sitting on supermarket shelves.
-You can add frozen fruit to yoghurt, chia pudding or stir into warm porridge and you can add frozen vegetables straight into a pan of boiling water or straight into a stir fry with a nice drizzle of olive oil.
+On the other hand, fresh fruit and vegetables can lose some of their nutritional value during transportation, storage and time spent sitting on supermarket shelves.
+Try adding more frozen fruit and vegetables to your meals.
+You can add frozen fruit to yoghurt, chia pudding or stir into warm porridge and you can add frozen vegetables straight into a pan to boil or straight into a stir fry with a nice drizzle of olive oil.

 Not all foods labeled “fermented” actually contain live, beneficial bacteria.
 Many shelf-stable pickles and sauerkrauts are heat-treated (pasteurized), which kills off beneficial bacteria.
 For gut-friendly options, stick to refrigerated items that say “raw,” “unpasteurized,” or “contains live cultures.”
 Research shows that live fermented foods can support digestion and a healthy microbiome—but only if those microbes are still alive when you eat them.